u1184009/CS-3090/README.md

 # CS-3090
-This is a simple program for entering a password and checking its strength.
+This is a simple program for entering a password and checking its strength within a console.
+Written in C#, JetBrain Ryder

 # How to use
-...
+Simply run the program, the console will prompt you for a password.
+Enter password and console will print result based on password given.

 # Limitations
 This software is strictly for educational purposes only.
 It is not a secure way of storing a password due to it's simplicity.
 It also shouldn't be used to decrypt more sophisticated encyptions, this is morally wrong as it can potentially hurt the livelyhood for someone else.
 Not only that, you don't learn from quick and easy